 Today, brushless servo motors are the industry standard.
 This wasn’t always the case, however.
 Indramat helped introduce the brushless servo to the manufacturing industry.
 This was just one of the many game changing contributions Indramat made to modern manufacturing.

 The brushed DC motor was invented in 1856 by Ernst Werner von Siemens (famed inventor and founder of the electronics brand Siemens).
-This type of motor uses metal brushes to carry the current, and can use direct current.
-For over 100 years, brushed DC motors were the go-to until the brushless motor was introduced in the 1970s.
+This type of motor uses metal contacts (or brushes) to carry electrical currents; brushed motors can use direct current (DC).

-In 1979 Indramat’s brushless AC Servo made its way onto the scene and set the standard for motion control.
-It also proved to be crucial in high performance automotive Powertrain manufacture.
+In 1979, Indramat’s brushless AC (alternating current) servo made its way onto the scene, and it set the standard for industrial motion control.
+This brushless servo also proved to be crucial in high performance automotive powertrain manufacturing.

-Indramat brushless servomotors last an incredibly long time.
-So long that any initial cost is negligible when considering the hours you get out of it.
+Reduced friction and wear and tear means that Indramat brushless servo motors last a long time; so long that any initial cost is negligible when considering the hours of additional use you get out of your motor.